wp-plugins/humanstxt/readme.txt

 = Error: "Pretty Permalinks" are not activated =

 The plugin will only work, if WordPress is using the "Pretty Permalinks".
 You can activate them in WordPress in the _Settings_ menu under _Permalinks_.
-More information on: [Using Permalinks](http://codex.wordpress.org/Using_Permalinks).
+Read more about [using permalinks](http://codex.wordpress.org/Using_Permalinks).

 = Why isn't my humans.txt file modified? =